relativityboy/bonmot-examples/README.md

 To take advantage of these tutorials you'll need Node.js on your computer, and to have port 3000 available.
 To use, do the following:

-1. Install Node 6.2.1 or greater, with NPM 3.9.3 or greater
+1. Install Node 6.2.1 or greater
 1. Clone/download this project
 1. Open a shell and cd into the project root directory
 1. Run the command *npm install*